delia792/TestCases/README.md

 **Test Data:**

-user: deliamarinapavel & parola: parolaPP! - With correct user and wrong password
+user: deliamarinapavel & parola: parolaPP! - With wrong user and correct password

-user: ioana & parola: parola - With wrong user and correct password
+user: zinkadesign & parola: parola - With correct user and wrong password

 **Pre-conditions**
 User should have a valid account.